 \subsubsection{Case C}

-Case C is an early-stage software startup that plans to develop a digital mentor for software developers to increase their happiness and satisfaction.
+Case C was an early-stage software startup planning to develop a digital mentor for software developers to increase their happiness and satisfaction.
 The product would adapt itself to each developer's needs.
-Companies interested in improving their developers' productiveness customer would pay a fee to make the solution available to their teams.
+Companies interested in improving their developers' productiveness would pay a fee to make the solution available to their teams.

-When asked about hypotheses, the founder mentioned those they already worked with and those they were planning.
-The first one was that software development teams could not organize themselves.
-Through some interviews, it got invalidated, and they pivoted an initial idea to the current one.
-The next hypothesis or, how the interviewee called, \textit{``exploration''} was to understand if software developers care about soft skills.
+When asked about hypotheses, the founder mentioned some they had already worked with and others they were planning to evaluate.
+The first hypothesis was that software development teams could not organize themselves.
+Through some interviews, it got invalidated, and they changed from the initial idea to the current one.
+The following hypothesis or, how the interviewee called, \textit{``exploration''} was to understand if software developers care about soft skills.
 When asked about other hypotheses, the founder said that she was waiting for another round of tests.